Silence

 “At least his nightmares come less often then before.”

-I look as Berek rapidly flows the clay from one shape to another.
+I look as Berek rapidly flows the clay from one shape to another, but it’s not the changing shape that catches my eye.

 It’s the color of the clay.